Emily Hawk, Ph.D.

 Biography

-Emily Hawk, Ph.D., is a twentieth century United States cultural historian and a Postdoctoral Research Associate in the Department of African American Studies at Princeton University
+Emily Hawk, Ph.D., is a twentieth-century United States cultural historian and a postdoctoral research associate in the Department of African American Studies at Princeton University.

-Her current book project, "The Movements of Black Modern Dance: Choreography, Education, and Community Engagement, 1960-1976" examines how a cohort of Black choreographers intervened in discourse on race, cultural identity, and civic engagement by performing beyond conventional theatrical settings and engaging diverse national audiences.
-Hawk's work has appeared in the Journal of Urban History and the Journal of American Culture.
+Her current book project, The Movements of Black Modern Dance: Choreography, Education, and Community Engagement, 1960–1976, explores how a cohort of Black choreographers intervened in discourse on race, cultural identity, and civic engagement by performing beyond conventional theatrical settings and engaging diverse national audiences.
+Her scholarship has appeared in the Journal of Urban History and the Journal of American Culture.

 Talks & Presentations